futurehomeno/fimp-api/message-format.md

 ## Example message

-Following is the example of a FIMP message containing energy consumption report from an electricity meter.
+The Following is an example of a FIMP message containing energy consumption report from an electricity meter.
 More examples can be found in particular [services](services/services.md) specifications.

 ```json
 {